-Before Trumpcare, a Free Clinic Saved Mitch McConnell’s Life
+Free Government Health Care Saved Mitch McConnell’s Heart

 Fourteen years ago, McConnell laughed despite the pain at that Jay Leno joke about a bypassed heart.

-The continued thumping of the heart in McConnell’s chest thanks to advantages he would deny others now proves him to be so heartless that even the likes of Donald Trump has been promoted to say he should add a little.
+The continued thumping of the heart in McConnell’s chest thanks to advantages he would deny others now proves him to be so heartless that even the likes of Donald Trump has been prompted to say he should add a little heart.